 I’m also curious about some add-on workout classes.
 (Yoga, Kickboxing, etc.) We’ve tried a few and they certainly seem to encourage us to drag ourselves to the gym.

 It seems like in the grand scheme of things, not batting an eye at thousands of dollars worth of dinners/travel/experiences, yet trying to reach maximum frugality on the exercise regimen seems a little misguided.
 Then again, this sort of logic is certainly compound spending in action, so we’ll see.

-Travel: I’ve found fancy hotels to usually be completely overrated, so I don’t see the value in going too wild with this.
+Travel: I’ve found fancy hotels are usually completely overrated, so I don’t see the value in going too wild with this category.
 Time off from work, not money, seems to be the only limiting factor in how much I enjoy my current vacations.

 That said, we do have a honeymoon coming up, so either way, I figured this number would jump up this year.